pyOpenSci/lessons/clean-modular-code/write-pseudocode.md

 adapt and refactor even further.
 Let's pretend that you know you will need to add two things to your workflow:

-* You know that your data is doing to be in a JSON file, rather than provided to you as a Python dictionary.
+* You know that your data is going to be in a JSON file, rather than provided to you as a Python dictionary.
 * You also know that you will need to process multiple files.